wazuh/wazuh-documentation/source/installation-guide/index.rst

 You have the option of using the :ref:`Wazuh quickstart guide <quickstart>` for a quick and unattended installation.
 It will help you deploy Wazuh as an all-in-one, running all the central components in the same system.

-Installing Wazuh in a local infrastructure
+Installing Wazuh in your infrastructure
 ------------------------------------------

-You can install Wazuh locally on your organization's computers and servers as on-premise software.
-Alternatively, you can use our Cloud solution delivered like software as a service (or SaaS) where no dedicated hardware is required, and everything is ready to use.

-For deploying Wazuh locally, you can choose between two different options.
+For deploying Wazuh in your infrastructure, you can choose between two different options.
 All Wazuh central components are installed on the same host with an **all-in-one deployment**.
 On the other hand, each component is installed on a separate host as a single-node or multi-node cluster with a **distributed deployment**.

 All-in-one deployment